MysteryPancake/Houdini-Fun/README.md

 | [Download the HIP file!](./hips/cops/cops_pyro_comparison.hiplc) |
 | --- |

-## Copernicus to SOP attribute
+## Copernicus texture to SOP attribute

-Sometimes you need to make an attribute from a Copernicus texture.
-You just need Attribute From Map.
+You can use Attribute From Map to make a SOP attribute from a Copernicus texture.

 Textures in Copernicus are 2D volumes, so you can set Attribute From Map to "Volume" with the COP connected to the 2nd input.